 Each Party may be given access to Confidential Information from the other Party in order to perform its obligations under this Framework Agreement.
 A Party's Confidential Information shall not be deemed to include information that: is or becomes publicly known other than through any act or omission of the receiving Party; was in the other Party's lawful possession before the disclosure; is lawfully disclosed to the receiving Party by a third party without restriction on disclosure.

-Subject to clause 0, each Party shall hold the other's Confidential Information in confidence and not make the other's Confidential Information available to any third party or use the other's Confidential Information for any purpose other than the implementation of this Framework Agreement.
+Subject to clause 12.0 (d), each Party shall hold the other's Confidential Information in confidence and not make the other's Confidential Information available to any third party or use the other's Confidential Information for any purpose other than the implementation of this Framework Agreement.

 Each Party shall take all reasonable steps to ensure that the other's Confidential Information to which it has access is not disclosed or distributed by its employees or agents in violation of the terms of this Framework Agreement.

-A Party may disclose Confidential Information to the extent such Confidential Information is required to be disclosed by law, by any governmental or other regulatory authority or by a court or other authority of competent jurisdiction, provided that, to the extent it is legally permitted to do so, it gives the other Party as much notice of such disclosure as possible and, where notice of disclosure is not prohibited and is given in accordance with this clause 0, it takes into account the reasonable requests of the other Party in relation to the content of such disclosure.
+A Party may disclose Confidential Information to the extent such Confidential Information is required to be disclosed by law, by any governmental or other regulatory authority or by a court or other authority of competent jurisdiction, provided that, to the extent it is legally permitted to do so, it gives the other Party as much notice of such disclosure as possible and, where notice of disclosure is not prohibited and is given in accordance with this clause 12.0 (d), it takes into account the reasonable requests of the other Party in relation to the content of such disclosure.

 Neither Party shall be responsible for any loss, destruction, alteration or disclosure of Confidential Information caused by any third party.